See the full list of nominees for the 2024 CMT Music Awards

 The Castellows - "I Know It Will Never End" (from CMT Studio Sessions)

-The 2024 CMT Music Awards return live from Austin, Texas,' Moody Center on Sunday, April 7 (8 p.m. to 11 p.m., live ET/delayed PT) on the CBS Television Network and available to stream live and on-demand on Paramount+
+The CMT Music Awards will be broadcast live from the Moody Center in Austin, Texas, on Sunday, April 7, from 8 p.m. to 11 p.m.
+ET (live) / PT (delayed) on CBS.
+The event is also available for live streaming and on-demand viewing on Paramount+.